james94/Colon-Cancer-Consultation/README.md

 cd GI-Cancers-2D-Gallery\rasa_apps\colon_cancer_va
 ~~~

 2\.
-We will create a docker network **colon-cancer-mayoclinic** for our Rasa Actions Server container to run in:
+If you dont have the following docker network, we will create a docker network **colon-cancer-mayoclinic** for our Rasa Actions Server container to run in:

 ~~~bash
 docker network create colon-cancer-mayoclinic